 Demand also varies through the day with a strong peak in the evening as the nation comes home from work and cooks dinner, and low demand at night when people are sleeping.

-Many countries around the world are transitioning their electricity systems from ones dominated by conventional fossil fuel and nuclear generation, where the large, heavy turbines described above rotate in synchronicity to generate electricity at the require frequency, to systems with higher proportions of intermittent renewable generation.
+Many countries around the world are transitioning their electricity systems from ones dominated by conventional fossil fuel and nuclear generation, where the large, heavy turbines described above rotate in synchronicity to generate electricity at the required frequency, to systems with higher proportions of intermittent renewable generation.

-In a conventional electricity system, these large heavy turbines do not just generate electricity at the desired frequency, they inhibit changes in grid frequency through their physical characteristics: large, heavy objects are difficult to move, and changes to their movement.
+In a conventional electricity system, these large heavy turbines do not just generate electricity at the desired frequency, they inhibit changes in grid frequency through their physical characteristics: large, heavy objects are difficult to move, and resist changes to their movement.
 Energy is delivered to the turbine causing it to rotate at a constant speed – more energy is required to change that speed if the input energy remains constant.
 In this way, these turbines resist changes to grid frequency caused by fluctuations in supply and demand, a property which is known as “inertia”.

 The growth in intermittent renewable generation disrupts system frequency in two ways: